 During World War II, many basketball players left to serve the country, bringing the near end of the then-titled NBL.
 As players were minimal, basketball teams were open to racial integration, and teams such as the Toledo Jim White Chevrolets and Chicago Studebakers started signing black players.
-Nevertheless, these servicemen of all time served their country and balled out at the highest level.
+Nevertheless, these servicemen of all time served their country and balled out in the NBA.

 1. David Robinson

 David Robinson is the most prominent NBA serviceman.
 His teammates nicknamed him “The Admiral” after graduating from the U.S. Naval Academy, where he majored in mathematics.
 He joined the Navy in 1983 and served until 1987.

 The player has a long list of achievements such as a two-time NBA champion, 10-time NBA All-Star, two-time Olympic Gold Medal winner, four-time All-NBA First Team, and NBA’s most valuable player in 1995.
 From 1989 to 2003, David played for the San Antonio Spurs.

 Mike Silliman was the only NBA player to graduate from the United States Military Academy.
 The player was a 6’6″ forward whom the Knicks drafted in 1966.
 In 1967, Silliman played for the United States men’s national basketball team at the FIBA World Championship.

 As captain of the United States national basketball team, he led the U.S. team to an Olympic gold medal.
 Later, he was traded to the Buffalo Braves, where he played from 1970 to 1971.
 Silliman played a total of 36 NBA games and scored 91 points.